busyDuckman/speakingDuck/README.md

     wget git.io/trans
     chmod +x ./trans
     sudo mv ./trans /usr/bin/

+This will make the command __trans__ available, which we will now reference in our pom.xml.

 ### 2) Add the following plugin to pom.xml and configure accordingly.